tylerlaberge/Jasper/README.md

 )
 ```

 You can see its fairly self explanatory.
-The Feature object has a description, which we said is 'Addition' since its the addition feature, and it also a list of scenarios, and we just passed our scenario we defined above into this list.
-An important not is that your feature object must be stored in a variable, above we called it 'feature'.
+The Feature object has a description, which we said is 'Addition' since its the addition feature, and it also has a list of scenarios and we just passed our scenario we defined above into this list.
+An important thing to note is that your feature object must be stored in a variable, above we called it 'feature'.
 You cannot just call the Feature object and be done with it.
 This is because Jasper's test runner searches through your test files for references to Feature objects.
 If you don't store your features in a variable then it will be lost and Jasper won't know they are there.
-Jasper does it this way so that it can collect all you features up, put them into an internal Suite object, and then run all your tests asynchronously (more on async later).
+Jasper does it this way so that it can collect all you features up, put them into an internal Suite object, and then run all your tests asynchronously.

+#### Organizing Features

 One thing I'd like to do is rewrite this feature a little bit to make it a bit cleaner.
 Typically the way I like to write my features and scenarios is to just create my scenarios as I'm constructing a feature.
-So if we did that we could instead write this as follows.

 ```python
 from jasper import Feature, Scenario